The Folk of the Air (series): Series

+The Honest Folk (2024) is a short story that was released as part of the anthology Faeries Never Lie: Tales to Revel In which focuses on the characters of Heather and Vivienne.

 The Cruel Prince

 Plot

-Jude Duarte, Taryn Duarte, and half-sister Vivienne live in the human world until a fae called Madoc, who is Vivienne's biological father, arrives one day and kills their parents.
-The trio are then forced to live in Faerie for a decade with Madoc's wife, Oriana, and son, Oak.
+Jude Duarte, her twin sister Taryn Duarte, and her half-sister Vivienne live in the human world until a fae called Madoc, who is Vivienne's biological father, arrives one day and kills their parents.
+The trio are then forced to live in Faerie for a decade with Madoc's wife Oriana and son Oak, among other Faeries.

-The twins are repeatedly tormented by Prince Carden Greenbriar, youngest in line, and his friends, Nicaisia, Valerian, and Locke.
-Throughout the book, this torment constitutes Taryn and Jude nearly drowned by the trio, Jude drugged by magic fruit and made to strip, and Valerian commanding Jude to jump off a tower (unbeknownst of Jude's protection once Prince Dain gives her the geas).
-Locke and Jude ultimately have an affair.
+Jude and Taryn are repeatedly tormented by Prince Cardan Greenbriar, the youngest in the Greenbriar Royalty line, and his friends, Nicasia, Valerian and Locke.
+Throughout the book, this bullying consists of Taryn and Jude nearly drowned by the group, and Valerian commanding Jude to jump off a tower (not knowing of the geas Prince Dain gives her to protect her from being enchanted).
+Jude and Locke begin an affair.

-Meanwhile, Prince Dain is to be crowned within months, and he takes in Jude as a spy, due to her human ability to lie -while faeries cannot- and employs her in the Court of Shadows with a trio consisting of The Roach, The Bomb, and The Ghost.
-Prince Dain gives Jude a geas that prevents her from being enchanted into obeying instructions from fae(mind magic).
+Meanwhile, Prince Dain is to be crowned within months and he takes in Jude as a spy, due to her human ability to lie (which faeries cannot) and employs her in the Court of Shadows with a trio consisting of The Roach, The Bomb and The Ghost.
+Prince Dain gives Jude a geas that prevents her from being enchanted into obeying instructions from fae (mind magic).
 Jude begins a practice of mithridatism – taking small doses of poison to become immune to its effects.

 Jude has dinner with Locke, wearing the dress of his deceased mother, and finds an acorn within it.
-Upon further discovery she learns that the acorn contains a message pertaining to an heir to the throne, who the message urges to protect.
-The night before the coronation, Oriana warns Jude of getting herself involved with Dain, and tells her that Locke's mother, Liorope, was a concubine to the High King Eldred but ultimately assassinated.
-Jude is later tormented and nearly killed by a drunk Valerian,and finally kills him.
+Upon further discovery, she learns that the acorn contains a message pertaining to an heir to the throne, who the message urges to protect.
+The night before the coronation, Oriana warns Jude of getting herself involved with Dain and tells her that Locke's mother Liriope was a concubine to the High King Eldred but ultimately assassinated.
+Jude is later tormented and nearly killed by a drunk Valerian before she finally kills him and buried his body in the stables.